 - In Mississippi, 65 insurers offer Medigap plans, and insurers are required to offer all plans to beneficiaries under age 65.

-- More than half of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.
+- Nearly half of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.

 - Per-enrollee Original Medicare spending in Mississippi is the fourth-highest in the nation.

 Extended enrollment opportunity for Mississippi residents affected by hurricanes in 2020

 The normal annual Medicare open enrollment period for Medicare Advantage and Part D plans concluded on December 7, 2020.
 But a special enrollment period for 2021 coverage is available to Mississippi residents who were unable to enroll during open enrollment due to one or more of the hurricanes that hit various parts of Mississippi in 2020.